JetBrains-Research/lca-baselines/module_summarization/README.md

 #### Generation

-In order to generate your predictions, add your parameters in the (config)[configs/] directory and run:
+In order to generate your predictions, add your parameters in the (config)[configs] directory and run:

 * `poetry run python chatgpt.py --config="configs/config_openai.yaml"` if you use [OpenAI](https://platform.openai.com/docs/overview) models;
 * `poetry run python togetherai.py --config="configs/config_together.yaml"` if you use [Together.AI](https://www.together.ai/) models.